Contenido del Curso

 C++ Data Types

-In some cases, you may want to look for specific text in your string
+Sometimes, you may need to search for specific text within a string

 main